Ahmed90-DevOps/Building-kuberents-cluster/README.md

 # installing-kuberents
-installing K8s packages on  master and nodes
+installing Kuberents cluster consists of 1 master and 1 worker node using kubeadm.